abhaynayar/kumo/aws-certs/cloud-practitioner.md

     - AWS Deep-Racer..
     - IoT:  ??
     - AWS-Ground-Station..
 (Satellite)..
+    - Amazon Polly is a machine learning service that converts text to speech.
+This service provides the ability to read text out loud.
     - Amazon-Augmented-AI..
 (A2I)..
 Amazon Augmented AI (Amazon A2I) provides built-in human review workflows for common machine learning use cases, such as content moderation and text extraction from documents.
 With Amazon A2I, a person can also create their own workflows for machine learning models built on Amazon SageMaker or any other tools.